 Pick added a number of buildings in the area including a small complex of buildings that housed early IBM employees and possibly helped to incubate some thinking that led to modern Silicon Valley.
 Today, the buildings of Walden West provide outdoor education programs for students.

-In the 1960s and 70s the house rapidly passed between several owners and the structure was in serious decline.
-In the 1970’s Sanborn Park was being expanded and the old house was purchased by Santa Clara County.
+In the 1960s and 70s, the house rapidly passed between several owners and the structure was in serious decline.
+In 1970s Sanborn Park was being expanded and the old house was purchased by Santa Clara County.
 Estimates at the time to renovate the deteriorating Welch-Hurst house was estimated at half-a-million dollars, too much for county coffers, and the house was scheduled for demolition.

 After the horrible events of 9/11 in 2001 international travel plummeted.
 Seeing a backpacker from Europe was a rare sight.
 American travel also declined during this time as a strained U.S. economy, lessening vacation time for families, increasing insurance costs and a host of other reasons impacted travel and the Hostel.
 These forces slowly took their toll and Sanborn Park Hostel closed in 2010.